Key Points:

 He used Ruby on Rails which had recently launched and was a database framework.
 Just a few months later, the pair launched Shopify as an open-source template called Liquid, which is what the site still runs on today.

-The launch is significant because it started with just two friends that wanted to open a store.
+The launch is significant because it started with just two friends who wanted to open a store.
 They did not set out to revolutionize retail but managed to do so anyway.

 Shopify Through The Years